roge-rm/hans/README.md

     * Button 4 - Next item (in menu) or Increase value by 1 (when editing)
   * **Changes will not be saved to EEPROM (to be loaded on next startup) unless you select SAVE from the either the main menu or under the DATA submenu.** If you make a change you do not like you can either restart the unit, load the settings from EEPROM (under DATA submenu), or load the factory defaults (also under DATA submenu).

+### Updating Hans:

+Hans can be easily updated from a computer running Windows 7/8/10.

+1. Download the Teensy Loader app [from here](https://www.pjrc.com/teensy/loader_win10.html)
+2. Download the [latest release](https://github.com/hunked/hans/releases) HEX file
+3. Run the Teensy Loader and connect your Hans to your computer using a mini-USB cable
+4. Open the hex file you downloaded in Teensy Loader and enable automatic mode in the loader
+5. Press the programming button on your Hans (the one embedded in the right side) and the firmware will upload
+6. Disconnect Hans when complete - you are ready!

+### Replacing/Installing Battery:

+You can install/remove/replace the battery in your Hans by following these steps:

+1. Ensure the power to Hans is turned off, no cables are connected, etc.
+2. Remove the ten hex screws on the face and set aside.
+3. Carefully lift the back of the face of footswitch and flip it forward, making sure not to snag any wiring.
+4. Remove the two phillips screws holding the battery clamp down.
+5. Insert/remove/replace the battery as needed.
+6. Reinstall the battery clamp with the two screws.
+7. Carefully flip the face of the footswitch back onto the base, making sure not to snag any wiring.
+8. Install the ten hex screws on the face in whatever order pleases you.
+I like to install from the centre outwards.

+You may need a bit of gentle pressure when reinstalling the face to push any wiring down - however it should not be snagged anywhere and you should not have to force the face down onto the base.
+There should be enough room in the inner cavity to neatly fold any wiring into a place that does not cause any stress to the wiring or internal components.

 ### Pinout:<br>
 <img src=https://raw.githubusercontent.com/hunked/hans/main/images/pinout.png>